SkymanOne/folidity/reports/main.typ

 After the transformation of expressions, the crate verifies the satisfiability of individual blocks of constraints in each declaration.

-For each block, we create a solver with the global context and assert (i.e. push) the corresponding constraints.
+For each block, we create a solver with the global context and assert constraints.
 The solver then executes the verification and creates a model if successful.
 Otherwise, the unsatisfiability core is extracted from the solver.
 This core consists of the constants that contradict each other which then get reported.

 As an example let's look at the following set of constraints.